-- Between 3 and 5 hours of preparatory work (pre-summit);
+- between three and five hours of preparatory work (pre-summit);

-- Up to 10 hours of follow-up work (post-summit activities and products).
+- up to ten hours of follow-up work (post-summit activities and products).

 There is no registration fee for librarian participants.
-MLA will support the travel expenses of librarian participants (summit hotel, and transportation) up to $800, thanks to a generous $15,000 grant from the Association of Academic Health Sciences Librairies (AAHSL) for summits 1 and 2.
+MLA will support the travel expenses of librarian participants (summit hotel, and transportation) up to $800.
+This is made possible through the generous support of our Inaugural Sponsors for summits 1 and 2:

 - 1-year commitment